 It has also been said here and there that Disco Music was essentially a white gay thing…

-“I can understand that Disco has seduced the gay community, having the phenomena being overrated in places such as Studio 54 for instance, but Disco to me has been much more than that, having all Europeans dancing to it.
+“I can understand that Disco has seduced the gay community.
+Having the phenomena being overrated in places such as Studio 54 for instance.
+But Disco to me has been much more than that.
+Having all Europeans dancing to it.
 And I guess that whenever there has been this strong association between Disco and gay people, it was first and foremost in America.
-I couldn’t talk precisely about the representation of the gay community on a worldwide scale, but to me, it’s clear that when you sell around 15 million units for a single record, its impact is much wider than that…”
+I couldn’t talk precisely about the representation of the gay community on a worldwide scale.
+But to me, it makes it clear that when you sell around 15 million units for a single record, its impact is much wider than that…”

 The late Barry White talked about the necessity of a formula as the basis of a durable success…